tmaquaponics/tmaquaponics.github.io/_posts/2025-02-08-molly-fish.md

 ![Molly fry](/assets/img/1739119332498.jpg)
 *Molly fry*

 > Mollies will predate on everything that moves and will decimate every batch of fry in minutes.
-So, if you decide to keep her with her mates, make sure to
+So, if you decide to keep a soon to give birth female with her
-> provide ample hiding spots with plants and decorations.
+> mates, make sure to provide ample hiding spots with plants and decorations.

 Once her job is done, you can put her back with her tank mates (she will most definitely eat her own fry!), though she may need a few minutes to recover before being chased again by other males.